lyushenhuan/lyushenhuan.github.io/_pages/about.md

 # 🔥 News
 - <b><font color='red'> Enrolling Students: Looking for self-motivated M.Sc/Ph.D. students to work on Artificial Intelligence. <br>Feel free to send me an email with your resume and a document stating your research motivation. </font></b>
-- *2024.05*: &nbsp;🎉🎉 Our paper "Confidence-aware Contrastive Learning for Selective Classification" is accepted by the **CCF-A** international conference ICML 2024.
+- *2024.05*: &nbsp;🎉🎉 Our paper "Confidence-Aware Contrastive Learning for Selective Classification" is accepted by the **CCF-A** international conference ICML 2024.
 - *2023.12*: &nbsp;🎉🎉 My doctoral dissertation "Research on Theoretical Analysis of Deep Forests and Extensions" was awarded the **Excellent Doctoral Dissertation of Jiangsu Artificial Intelligence Society**.
 - *2022.12*: &nbsp;🎉🎉 Our paper "Depth is More Powerful than Width with Prediction Concatenation in Deep Forests" is accepted by the **CCF-A** international conference NeurIPS 2022 as an **Oral Representation**.
 - *2019.12*: &nbsp;🎉🎉 Our paper "A Refined Margin Distribution Analysis for Forest Representation Learning" is accepted by the **CCF-A** international conference NeurIPS 2019.